 The final son of William Jr lived a normal life far away from the Lemp Mansion.

-It was well-known that upon his death, all items from Lemp Mansion were to be destroyed.
+He made it known in his will.
+Upon his death all items from the house were to be destroyed.
 Not confirmed, but many believe this was his way to “end the curse”.

 The Atrium room once housed the family’s exotic plants and birds.
 Visitors to the house will still hear song birds in this room.

-A ghost has been seen at the dining room table reading a newspaper, and cigar smoke has been smelled from the main hallway.
+A ghost has been seen at the dining room table reading a newspaper.
+At the same time people smell cigar smoke from the main hallway.